WT-sudoku/Time-Series-Financial-Modelling-/README.md

 ## Acknowledgements

-This work was prepared for **AIB552 – Deep Learning & Neural Networks** (Singapore University of Social Sciences).
-Please replace this with your team members and any third-party citations.
+This work was prepared for a mini-project.